 back to top

-Among them, thiosulfate is considered to be the most promising gold leaching reagent as alternatives to cyanide because of its rapidity and non-toxicity.
+Among them, thiosulfate is considered to be the most promising gold leaching reagent as alternatives to cyanide because of its rapidity and low-toxicity.
 However, when there is only thiosulfate in the immersion gold solution, the gold dissolution is very slow.
 In order to increase the leaching speed, the researcher adds copper (II) ions to the thiosulfate solution, and the ammonia water is used as a mixed solution as a gold extraction leaching solution.
 In the presence of copper ammine ions, although the gold dissolution rate is increased, the consumption of thiosulfate is sharply increased, and the products of the thiosulfate are numerous, which makes the gold leaching composition complicated, and the gold entering the leaching solution is difficult to be effectively recovered.
 With the defects of large consumption, the thiosulfate reagent is difficult to industrialize production and use.

 With the call of the times, CNLITE eco-friendly gold ore dressing reagent that can be completely alternatives to the highly toxic sodium cyanide in gold leaching process appeared.
 100% environmental protection.
 100% safety.